-Single parent students' remarkably low share of expenditures on rent likely suggest great unmet need that is sharply pronounced along gender lines.
-A 2017 Institute for Women's Policy Research (IWPR) study found that students who are single mothers had more than \$6,600 in unmet financial need during a given academic year, more than either non-parenting women (\$4,900) or married mothers in college (\$4,600).112 Single mothers experience among the highest levels of poverty of any group in our country due to overrepresentation in precarious, low-wage work and inadequate public benefits.113 In addition to systemic challenges single parents face in the workplace, IWPR's 2017 analysis finds that "students have a finite number of hours that they can dedicate to paid and unpaid work outside of school, and for parents, that work allotment is consumed by unpaid dependent care responsibilities."114 The demands on finances and time of single parenting while attending college also mean that these students are often unable to attend the social and professional gatherings that enrich undergraduate education and build one's professional network.
+Single parent students' high housing cost burden may suggest unmet need that is sharply pronounced along gender lines.
+A 2017 Institute for Women's Policy Research (IWPR) study found that students who are single mothers had more than \$6,600 in unmet financial need during a given academic year, more than either non-parenting women (\$4,900) or married mothers in college (\$4,600).
+Single mothers experience among the highest levels of poverty of any group in our country due to overrepresentation in precarious, low-wage work and inadequate public benefits.
+In addition to systemic challenges single parents face in the workplace, IWPR's 2017 analysis finds that "students have a finite number of hours that they can dedicate to paid and unpaid work outside of school, and for parents, that work allotment is consumed by unpaid dependent care responsibilities."
+The demands on finances and time of single parenting while attending college also mean that these students are often unable to attend the social and professional gatherings that enrich undergraduate education and build one's professional network.

-Single parent students are disproportionately likely to be female, be Black, and attend for-profit institutions,115 which are known for financial predation.116 The same IWPR study found that Black, Hispanic, Asian, and Native Hawaiian or other Pacific Islander single mothers who are students average about \$600 more in unmet need than their white counterparts.
-At for-profit institutions, which single mothers-particularly Black single mothers-are disproportionately likely to attend, single mother students "have significantly greater unmet need than those attending two- and four-year colleges."117 Among parent students who responded to a recent national survey conducted by the Hope Center, Black, Latinx, and white female students, non-binary students, and students who were parents of young children reported very high prevalences of food insecurity (rates between 39-79 percent) and housing insecurity (rates between 53-81 percent).118
+Single parent students are disproportionately likely to be female, be Black, and attend for-profit institutions, which are known for financial predation.
+The same IWPR study found that Black, Hispanic, Asian, and Native Hawaiian or other Pacific Islander single mothers who are students average about \$600 more in unmet need than their white counterparts.
+At for-profit institutions, which single mothers-particularly Black single mothers-are disproportionately likely to attend, single mother students "have significantly greater unmet need than those attending two- and four-year colleges."
+Among parent students who responded to a recent national survey conducted by the Hope Center, Black, Latinx, and white female students, non-binary students, and students who were parents of young children reported very high prevalences of food insecurity (rates between 39-79 percent) and housing insecurity (rates between 53-81 percent).